Wednesday, January 17, 2007

 Adapted from The New Elegant but Easy Cookbook by Marian Burros

 This is the famous recipe that according to legend was published in The New York Times every year until the food editor published it with a warning that if you wanted it, you’d better save it because it would not be published again.
+Now it is available at the treasure trove that is NYTCooking.
 I think this recipe is a real treasure and subject to all different kinds of variations.
 You are only limited by your taste and imagination.

 1 stick unsalted butter, softened